-Caroline Herschel is the first woman credited with discovering a comet, and is also the first to receive honorary membership with Britain's prestigious Royal Society.
-Herschel's childhood passions included music, and she sang as a sopranos in several performances in her early 20s.
+Caroline Herschel is the first woman credited with discovering a comet and is also the first to receive honorary membership with Britain's prestigious Royal Society.
+Herschel's childhood passions included music, and she sang as a soprano in several performances in her early 20s.

 But with her older brother, William, it was Herschel's enthusiasm in astronomy that she is best remembered for.
 Herschel at first polished mirrors and did other assistant tasks for her brother.
 She helped her brother with compiling a 20-year survey of the night sky, including 2,500 new nebulae and star clusters that were eventually compiled into the "New General Catalogue."

 Herschel also observed the sky on her own, using a small Newtonian telescope.
 Among her discoveries were the open cluster NGC 2360, Andromeda Galaxy's companion nebula NGC 205 and a comet.
 In 1787, King George III gave her official employment as William's assistant, granting her a modest salary.
 Among her later career achievements were cross-indexing an existing star catalog compiled by John Flamsteed, including contributing 550 stars not included by Flamsteed.

 Maria Mitchell is best remembered for discovering a comet using a telescope in 1847, an achievement that garnered her a gold medal from the King of Denmark.
 Mitchell is usually cited as the first professional female astronomer in the United States.